grafana/thema/docs/go-mapping.md

 Thema's Go types are intentionally designed to limit extension: exported interfaces and structs with some or all unexported members.
 Thema's value as a schema system derives primarily from its [guarantees](invariants.md), so for Thema to be useful in Go, those guarantees must hold.
 To that end, we make the `Lineage` type the face of those guarantees.
 To its consumers, `Lineage` should be a powerful, reliable abstraction: if some Go code has a non-`nil` variable of type `thema.Lineage`, all of Thema's (implemented) guarantees apply, unconditionally.

 That's a serious guarantee, especially given that responsibility for fulfilling it will fall to the lineage author.
 Hopeium won't cut it.
-For Thema guarantees to actually hold in the wild - where `Lineage` instances burst forth from Go code written by those of us mortals who haven't _quite_ gotten around to finishing our maths PhD _just_ yet - it must be near-impossible to produce a `Lineage` that doesn't keep Thema's promises.
+For Thema guarantees to actually hold in the wild - where `Lineage` instances burst forth from Go code written by us mortals who haven't _quite_ gotten around to finishing our maths PhD yet - it must be near-impossible to produce a `Lineage` that doesn't keep Thema's promises.
 As we'll see, Thema approaches this by making [`BindLineage()`](https://pkg.go.dev/github.com/grafana/thema#BindLineage) a verification choke point: it's the only way to create a `Lineage`, and will error out if provided raw CUE that does not constitute a valid lineage.

 With this in mind, this tutorial puts us in the role of the lineage author with the goal of creating a standalone Go package that can return an instance of `thema.Lineage` from the `Ship` lineage we [previously](authoring.md) created in CUE.